Postgres

 This Terraform configuration provisions and manages multiple databases a single

 instance of Postgres.
-It uses a custom module (terraform/modules/database
+It uses a custom module (terraform/modules/database) to

 create a new role and database for a given application.
 Vault is then used to